-3.1.
-The purpose of a medical assessment is:

-□ To provide advice regarding investigations, treatment or interventions required and arrange future medical follow up where relevant.

-□ To assess the health and wellbeing of the child

-□ To establish and document whether there is any medical evidence of abuse or neglect.
+- 3.1.
+The purpose of a medical assessment is: - To provide advice regarding investigations, treatment or interventions required and arrange future medical follow up where relevant.
+This may involve referral to hospital specialists for opinion, if assessment is being undertaken by GP in the case of a 16-17 year old; - To assess the health and wellbeing of the child - To establish and document whether there is any medical evidence of abuse or neglect. - 3.2.

-3.2.
 The expected outcomes of a medical assessment include a record of any physical findings which may include written notes, drawings, photographs, video recordings or samples.
-The medical team will offer an opinion as to whether, given the information available at the time, they feel neglect or deliberate harm has occurred.

-3.3.
-A provisional hand written summary of medical opinion for the attending social worker may be given where possible (Appendix 4) to assist forward planning.

-3.4.
-A formal provisional or final medical report will be provided within 3 working days to the investigating team based on the information available at that time.
+The medical team will offer an opinion as to whether, based on the information available at the time, they feel neglect or deliberate harm has occurred. - 3.3 Photographs may be taken by the examining doctor for the medical records, documentation and peer review. - 3.4 A written outcome of child protection medical examination should be completed by the examining doctor using the form in Appendix 3, and handed to the attending social worker, to assist with forward planning. - 3.5 A formal provisional or final medical report will be provided within 3 working days to the investigating team based on the information available at that time.
 The information will be shared with the child's GP and other relevant professionals.
-If further information becomes available at a later date then an addendum/revised report will be provided.
-It is advisable for the signed medical report to be scanned and sent to the following secure e.mail box for Cheshire East Children's Social Care - "PlacementServiceEast@cheshireeast.gcsx.gov.uk"
+If further information becomes available at a later date, then an addendum/revised report will be provided.
+It is advisable for the signed medical report to be scanned and sent to the following secure E-mail box for Cheshire East Children's Social Care PlacementServiceEast@cheshireeast.gov.uk or Checs@cheshireeast.gov.uk.cjsm.net.
+For Cheshire West (Vale Royal) children the scanned copy of the signed medical report should be sent to C&FBusinessSupportWinsford@cheshirewestandchester.gcsx.gov.uk.